Wiki · Concept · Last reviewed July 1, 2026

 OAuth Resource Indicators

-OAuth Resource Indicators give a client a standard way to say which protected resource a requested access token is meant for, so the token can be shaped and audience-restricted before an agent uses it.
+OAuth Resource Indicators give a client a standard way to say which protected resource a requested access token is meant for, so the authorization server can shape the token and the resource server can reject tokens aimed elsewhere.

 Definition